rzust/prerender-level-cache/README.md

 This plugin will store all prerendered pages into a [level database](https://github.com/rvagg/node-levelup).
 There is currently no expiration functionality, which means that once a page is stored, future requests for prerendering a page will always be served from the cache if it's available and the page caches are never updated.

-To get a fresh cache, you will have to delete the cache in the database manually or from another process, or just delete the whole database.
+To get a fresh cache, the easiest is to set `req.freshness = 0` from another prerender plugin.
+Alternatively, you can delete the cache directly in the LevelDB database.

 How to use
 ----------